We've got a pretty unique show happening twice a year. Here's what you need to know before you apply.

 How does the jury decide who gets in?

 With great difficulty!
-We often receive twice as many applications as we have tables.
+We receive over twice as many applications as we have tables.
 We literally can't accept everyone that we would like to accept and hard choices are made.
 This is especially true for popular categories.
 We may love all the jewelry or beauty product applicants, but we can't accept them all or else it would be a jewelry or beauty product show (which would be cool to shop at, but it's not what we do).

 If you're not accepted, its not personal and there's a good chance we liked what you made but ran out of space.
 Please apply again!